Classes at Marc Adams School of Woodworking

 Tool List: Click here for tool list

-How to properly hold gouges for safety & efficiency
+- How to properly hold gouges for safety and efficiency

-How to carve a classical acanthus leaf decoration
+- How to carve a classic acanthus leaf decoration

-How to carve a classical scallop shell carving
+- How to carve a classic scallop shell carving

 There is a $45 annual registration fee that will be added to your the total amount of the class if this is the first class you are registering for this season.